 It is best to check that a foreign-based website is legal by looking at the following areas: banking options, licenses, customer support, where is the company based, independent audits by respected organizations (such as KPMG), length of business, payment processing, and lastly, to research online to find out if any other Kiwis have used the site.

-Gambling is popular entertainment in New Zealand.
-Millions of people gamble every year.
-The government has strict laws that allow players to bet in safe and secure settings.
-New Zealand has its own rules regarding the operation of the casino.
+Gambling is a popular form of entertainment in New Zealand.
+Every year, millions of people gamble.
+The government has strict rules that allow players to place bets in safe and secure environments.
+New Zealand has its own rules for operating a casino.

 The Gambling Act 2003 divides all forms of Gambling into four categories.
 Cat 4: High-risk Gambling includes casino gambling and electronic gambling devices.
 The Gambling Act sets clear guidelines for how Category 4 activities should be conducted in gaming clubs and other venues.
 However, there are separate rules regarding casino gambling.